DaleBurke/self-recording/README.md

 ## How It Works

+1. **Connect Wallet**: Users connect their Rainbow wallet to the application
-1. **Submit Weight**: Users submit their daily weight in encrypted form
+2. **Submit Weight**: Users submit their daily weight in encrypted form using FHEVM
+3. **Batch Operations**: Support for submitting multiple weight records in single transaction
-2. **Compare Trend**: The contract compares today's encrypted weight with yesterday's encrypted weight
+4. **Trend Analysis**: The contract compares today's encrypted weight with yesterday's encrypted weight
+5. **Advanced Analytics**: Calculate averages and analyze weight changes over custom periods
-3. **Decrypt Result**: Users can decrypt the comparison result to see if their weight decreased
+6. **Decrypt Result**: Users can decrypt the comparison result to see if their weight decreased
+7. **Admin Functions**: Administrative features for system management and user oversight

-The actual weight values are never revealed on-chain - only the comparison result can be decrypted by the user.
+The actual weight values are never revealed on-chain - only the comparison results can be decrypted by the user, ensuring complete privacy while enabling powerful analytics.

 ## 📚 Documentation